saezlab/flop/README.md

 ## Top/bottom features overlap results

-A long format table that contains the Jaccard index and similarity scores per pipeline comparison, parameter, filtering status, biological context and prior knowledge source.
+A long format table that contains the Top and Bottom features overlap index and similarity scores per pipeline comparison, parameter, filtering status, biological context and prior knowledge source.
 The number of top and bottom functional categories included vary between the different prior knowledge source:

 - Dorothea: 15 top and 15 bottom
 - MSigDB hallmarks: top 5 and bottom 5